Messinki/comping-takes/README.md

 Link multiple devices together by giving them the same name and the groups will work together for multi-mic recording.

 While Ableton is recording, all functionality is paused, so that selecting a track in the middle of recording will not ruin the recording.

+bug: device functions if live set it loaded even when it's turned off